art4711/bsearch/README.md

  - github.com/art4711/filemap - improved implementation of mmap for go.
    necessary to handle indexes bigger than 2GB.
  - github.com/art4711/bconf - bconf

+## Issues and TODO ##
+ - attribute ranges and syntax for it
+ - split parsing and building of the query
+ - implement counters
+ - implement randomization
+ - word searches with all the text handling and hunspell and releated stuff
+ - phrase handling
+ - proper keepalive handling